 - Load size.

 - Load weight.

 - Load shape.

 - Load position.

 - Height to which the load is lifted.

-- The amount of forward or backward tilt.

 - Tyre pressure.

 - Speed and momentum created when the forklift is moving, turning or coming to a stop.

 - Uneven surfaces and inclines.

 You need to be aware of these factors when travelling with an unloaded forklift as well, because an unloaded truck will tip over to the side more easily than a loaded truck with its load in the lowered position.